 This project is organized by a collaborative team of students, faculty and staff, with the support of lbgtq@MIT, MIT Facilities, Institute Community and Equity Office and the Provost’s Office.

-This is a list of all-gender restroom facilities on the MIT campus.
+All-gender restroom facilities on the MIT campus.

 4-201 pilot all gender multi-stall restroom